bennadel/FeatureFlagsBookApp/README.md

 ## Change Log

+* **2024, July 29**: I've added the ability to create new feature flags, delete existing feature flags, and reset the configuration data back to the original default values.

 * **2024, July 28**: I've added basic workflows for editing the core configuration data.
 At this point, there's still no way to add or delete a feature flag; however, you can edit all the targeting information for the existing feature flag.
 This should give people a better sense of how feature flags can be progressively rolled out.

 * **2024, June 27**: I've added all the configuration validation methods.
 At this point, I should be able to start creating the UI that allows a user to actually edit their config file.